Thomas Miller's Acting Governorship can best be described as the root cause for the so-called "Culpeper Rebellion" of 1677.

 This is clear evidence of a systematic process of thievery by Miller against Summers, and then later Summers pleading for relief from the English treasury for work not actually done.
 Miller was in London at the time Summers submitted his petition and could have protested this claim had he wished, but there is no evidence of his doing so.
 It it apparent that there are very close ties between Thomas Miller and Timothy Biggs, the two main sources for information on which much of the history previously written about this event has been based.

-It has been said that Miller required armed force to establish his position as president of the Grand Council and acting governor, but neither Miller nor Solomon Summers, master of the shallop Success, report any such difficulties.
+It has been said that Miller required armed force to establish his position as President of the Executive Council and Acting Governor, but neither Miller nor Solomon Summers, master of the shallop Success, report any such difficulties.
 Another observer, as well as one of Miller's deputy collectors, Timothy Biggs, confirmed that "all people haveing quietly submitted... & the New England Men complied in payeing their duty."

-Henry Hudson, appointed a deputy collector by Miller, made no mention in his deposition of any difficulty on Miller's arrival.
-The Lords Proprietors in their summary of the case in February 1679/80 wrote that Miller "is quyetly received into ye Governmt."
+Henry Hudson, appointed a Deputy Collector by President Miller, made no mention in his deposition of any difficulty on Miller's arrival.
+The Lords Proprietors in their summary of the case in February of 1679/80 wrote that Miller "is quyetly received into ye Governmt."
 Similar words are used by the Lords Proprietors in their 20 November 1680 final statement on the affair.

 The one place where we find documentation of armed resistance at Miller's arrival is in the unsigned document entitled "Representation to the Lords Proprietors of Carolina Concerning the Rebellion in that Country.
 To be Made use of in Further Examinations."
 That anonymous author stated, "Bird and the rest of the subscribers were the first that took armes and opposed Miller at his first landing."